-In this blog series show how Palette Accounts Payable Automation makes a difference, role by role, to the people in an automotive manufacturing firm.
-It highlights how the technology can impact all of the people purchasing and invoice processing touches, empowering roles in the organization with transparency and accountability.
+This blog series shows how Palette Accounts Payable Automation makes a difference, role by role, to the people in an automotive manufacturing firm.
+It highlights how AP automation benefits them and how the technology can impact all of the people purchasing and invoice processing touches, empowering roles in the organization with transparency and accountability.

 Accounts payable is the hub of all transactions.
 If an organization still has a commitment to paper processes, the job of the AP clerk tends to revolve around maintaining multiple files (and multiple stacks) of paper.